NovaScotiaFood.com is a centralized directory of all food producers in Nova Scotia. It is a work in progress. Your submissions are needed!

 A food producer is any person or company who makes, grows, or harvests food in Nova Scotia and sells it to the public, no matter how small or large their business.

-Buying food directly from the people who produce it means cutting out the middleman.
 Eating locally-produced food is healthier for your body, and it’s healthier for the Nova Scotian economy, too.

 We believe it should be easy for people to find food producers close to them, and we believe it should be easy for food producers to find customers.
 That’s why this site exists!
 We offer this service free of charge.
-In exchange, we request that you disable ad blocking software on this site to help defray operational costs.
+In exchange, we request that you disable ad blocking software to help defray operational costs.

 Find a food producer near you!